Services for Math/Physics/Astronomy Graduate Students Offered by the MPA Library

 Welcome to the Math/Physics/Astronomy Library

 The Math/Physics/Astronomy Library offers a multitude of resources to assist you in your research and teaching while you are at the University of Pennsylvania.
 Below is a brief overview of the services the library offers to MPA graduate students.
-Please contact Lauren Gala, Science Librarian, Math/Physics/Astronomy Library for a more in-depth introduction to the materials and services available to you.
+Please contact Lauren Gala, Science and Digital Initiatives Librarian, Math/Physics/Astronomy Library for a more in-depth introduction to the materials and services available to you.

 Services for Teaching Assistants

 - To have course materials, readings, problem set solutions, etc. scanned and uploaded to a Canvas or Blackboard site, contact Lauren Gala at (215) 746-0228 or firstname.lastname@example.org

 - To have books and other materials placed on reserve for your students in the library, contact Linda Laws, Library Service Assistant, at (215) 898-8173 or email@example.com

 The Math/Physics/Astronomy Library is located on the third floor of the David Rittenhouse Laboratory.
 The library houses an extensive collection of circulating books and non-circulating print journals and reference books, in addition to its many electronic resources.
 Graduate students are given a semester-long loan period and may renew materials in person or online.

 Computing Resources include 5 Dell workstations.
 Access to the library's web site, online catalog, electronic resources, MatLab, Mathematica, Maple, MS Office, EndNote, and Photoshop is provided.

 Workshops covering a variety of databases and other electronic products are offered each semester by the Science & Engineering Libraries.
 They are targeted specifically to Penn's sci-tech researchers and are excellent introductions for new users, as well as being great refreshers for familiar resources.